The Singing Scoutmaster: Plan Your Campfire

 Build-Up

-After the opening, continue with well-known songs, rounds, fun songs, action songs, games, skits, and yells building excitement as the flames grow higher.
+After opening, continue with well-known songs, rounds, action songs, games, skits, and yells, building excitement as the flames grow higher.

 Wind Down